 The tempo is the speed of the music and is measured in Beats Per Measure (BPM).
 International VW is danced at a brisk tempo of 168-174 BPM.

 The American VW is danced a bit slower at 159-162 BPM.
-This is to accommodate the open actions that are so common in this dance.
+This is to accommodate the open actions that are so common in this style.

-Thanks to mddancesport.com for this list of acceptable dance tempos for American and International Style dances.
-Click and scroll down to see the list.
+Thanks to mddancesport.com for this list of dance tempos for American and International Style dances.
+Click and scroll down to see this handy chart.

 The challenge of creating expression while rotating.

 The International VW consists of just a few patterns.
 But, you’ll find it’s absolutely mesmerizing to watch.
 For one thing, the smoothness of the dance seems impossible considering the speed at which the couple is moving.
 It’s both serene and elegant.

 On the other hand, American VW seems playful and almost flirty.
 Moving in and out of closed dance position creates a game-like feel, almost like Hide and Go Seek.